AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 ### Existing Account

-Accounts already defined using the Acxiom Prospect-Suppression card will appear in a list pop-up and when selected provides details on the account as shown in the example below;
+Accounts already defined using the Acxiom Prospect-Suppression card will appear in a list pop-up and when selected provides details on the account.
+This is shown below in the example from the UI, when you navigate to **Destinations** > **Accounts**;

 ![Existing Account](../../assets/catalog/advertising/acxiom/image-destination-account.png)